yan-ren/programming-class/ClassNotes.md

 - each nodes has at most two children
 - each child node is labeled as left child or right child

+Height: the height of a tree is the maximum of the depths of its leaf, in other word, height is the number of edges on the longest path from the node to leaf

+Depth: the depth of a node is the number of edges from the node to the root node

+In terms of a tree: the height of a tree is the height of root node == depth of its deepest node

 How to implement Tree

 Tree Algorithm

+Binary Search Tree

+Base on Binary Tree with following properties:
+1. value stored in the left subtree of node are less than the value in the node
+2. value stored in the right subtree of node are bigger than the value in the node

+#### Binary Search Tree Insertion:

+#### Binary Search Tree Search:
+- value found
+- value not exists

+#### Tree Travesal

+A traversal of a tree is a systematic way of visiting all nodes in a tree

+- depth-first
+  - preorder
+    - the root of tree is visted first and then the left subtree and then the right subtree.
+  - postorder
+    - left, right, root
+  - inorder
+    - left, root, right

+- breadth-first
+  - queue

+- Deletion: assume we are deleting node x, node x can have following cases
+  - if at most one of the children of node x is internal
+  - if node x has two children

+#### Priority Queue
+- Compare to the Queue: priority queue arranges the elements base on priority.
+- ADT
+- can be implemented using array, linked list or heap
+- binary heap: ADT, complete binary tree
+  - binary heap is a binary tree, with two properties: 1.
+The heap has to be complete binary tree.
+2. for any node p, the key stored at p is greater than or equal to the key stored at p's parent